ErickSimoes/Ultrasonic/README.md

     ```
     You can also use more than one ultrasound module:
     ```c++
-    ultrasonic ultrasound1(12, 13);
+    Ultrasonic ultrasound1(12, 13);
-    ultrasonic ultrasound2(10, 11);
+    Ultrasonic ultrasound2(10, 11);
-    ultrasonic ultrasound3(5);
+    Ultrasonic ultrasound3(5);
     ```

 7. **Timeouts**

     If there is no object in range, the library will lock-up as it waits for the return pulse.
 You can change how long to wait by setting a timeout (in microseconds) in the constructor:
     ```c++
     Ultrasonic ultrasonic(12, 13, 40000UL);
     ```